 A Lucky Good Life - In this fast-reading self-help primer, see how easy it would be to change the course of life by simply beginning to look at things differently.
 According to author Diane H. Davis, "We are what we think."
 Having good luck and a wonderful life can happen by studying, thinking about, then practicing behaviors exhibited by successful people.
 Over time, the unfamiliar becomes the new normal, and better results are served up - making for a better life!

 Post 9-11 Pride, Freedom - Freedom - Freedom - Scary times.
 So many changes occurring here and worldwide.
 When our neighbors are losing their homes and hundreds of people apply for ONE job, what are we to think?
 What IS happiness, anyway?
 Suze Orman says we can get joy from saving instead of spending.
 Oprah says to focus on what we have, not what we've lost or don't have.
 Garth Brooks says, no matter who we voted for, let's all pull together and be a nation.
 Author Diane H. Davis says, "We are the United States of America, and we are THE PEOPLE".
 Find out why we will rescue ourselves, no matter what Washington does!

-The Back Yard Rascal Shack - Life has a way of sneaking up on you.
+Build Your She-Shed Without Any He-Help - Life has a way of sneaking up on you.
 When all seems well, suddenly it's over the top.
 Not enough space, too many demands on time, and way too much noise.
 As if an unseen line was crossed.
 "Finding the answer," says author Diane H. Davis, "may be easier than you think."
 There are some basic behaviors that tend to nudge people to make changes - without anyone thinking you are an ogre.
 Everyone deserves some peace and quiet, this book points the way.
 No yelling, no divorce and you don't abandon anyone.
 You just have to be smart.